Class Subspace :: sus :: option :: Option

 !::sus::mem::CopyOrRef<T>

-Satisifies the CloneFrom
+Satisifies the CloneFrom concept.

-Maps an Option<T&>
+Maps an Option<T&> to an

-by cloning the referenced T
+Option<T> by cloning the referenced T.

-Maps an Option<T&>
+Maps an Option<T&> to an

-by copying the referenced T
+Option<T> by copying the referenced T.

 Returns the contained value inside the option.

-The function will panic with the given message
+The function will panic with the given message if the option's state is

-currently None
+currently None.

 Consumes the option and applies a predicate function to the value